Nicholas Nixon, The Brown Sisters, Brookline, Massachusetts, 2018

 Every year since 1975, US photographer Nicholas Nixon has taken a group portrait of his wife and her three sisters.
 The series allows viewers to trace evolving ties and undercurrents between the siblings, as well as the changing fashions and the ageing process.
 The identical positioning of Heather, Mimi, Bebe, and Laurie gives rise to a sensitive portrait of time itself, in which the present constantly morphs into the past, but always with one eye on the future.

 This is the first museum showing of all 46 portraits from this series.
-The most recent portrait is particularly striking: it was taken in 2020 – the year of social distancing.
+The latest photograph represents an unexpected milestone within the series: it was taken in 2020 – the year of social distancing.

 The acquisition of the complete series of THE BROWN SISTERS was made possible thanks to the generous support of the Alexander Tutsek Foundation.